Core Architecture

 -

-On-Premises (Self-hosted, using AWS and Azure): Install and run the N-central server on your own hardware within your organization's infrastructure.
-This option provides greater control over the environment, allowing for more customization and direct management of the server.
-It's ideal for organizations with specific security requirements or those that prefer to maintain their own IT infrastructure.
+On-Premises (Self-hosted, using AWS and Azure): Organizations can install and operate the N-central server on hardware within their own infrastructure.
+This deployment model gives teams direct control over the environment, enabling greater customization and hands-on management of the server.
+It suits organizations with specific security requirements or those that prefer to maintain and manage their IT infrastructure internally.

 -